tjg17/RegistrationWorkflow/README.md

 6) Modules can be selected by searching in the search box in the toolbar

-Example Output to Slicer Command Line Interface of this extension:
+Example Output to Slicer Command Line Interface for "PreProcess" Module of this extension:

 Processing started
 Expected Algorithm Time: 270 seconds